$Z^0$ boson associated b-jet production in high-energy nuclear collisions: In-medium jet evolution

-where $\hat{q}_{0}$ denotes the value of $\hat{q}$ at the center of the bulk medium at the initial time $\tau_0=0.6~\rm fm/c$, with $\hat{q}_{0}=1.2$~GeV$^2$/fm at $T~(\tau_{0}=0.6~\rm fm/c)$ extracted from the identified hadron suppression~\citep{Ma:2018swx}, and $\rho^{QGP}(\tau,r)$ is the parton number density where the parton probed.
-To take into account of the radial flow effect~\cite{Baier:2006pt}, the four momentum of parton $p^{\mu}$ and the four flow velocity of medium in the collision frame $u^{\mu}$ act as a modification for $\hat{q}$ in a expanding nuclear medium.
-The last term represents the dead-cone effect~\cite{Armesto:2003jh,Zhang:2004qm} which suppresses the gluon radiation of heavy quarks at small angle owing to their large mass.
+where $\hat{q}_{0}$ denotes the value of $\hat{q}$ at the center of the bulk medium at the initial time $\tau_0=0.6~\rm fm/c$, and $\rho^{QGP}(\tau,r)$ is the parton number density where the parton is probed.
+To take into account the radial flow effect~\cite{Baier:2006pt}, the four-momentum of parton $p^{\mu}$ and the four flow velocity of the medium in the collision frame $u^{\mu}$ act as a modification for $\hat{q}$ in an expanding nuclear medium.
+We still hold that $\hat{q}$/$T^3=\rm const.$ in the current framework as an effective approximation.
+More studies focusing on the puzzle of the temperature dependence of $\hat{q}/T^3$ can be found in the Refs.~\cite{Burke:2013yra,Xu:2015bbz,Andres:2016iys,Kumar:2019uvu,Xie:2022fak}.
+The last term of Eq.~(\ref{eq:spec}) represents the dead-cone effect~\cite{Armesto:2003jh,Zhang:2004qm} which suppresses the gluon radiation of heavy quarks at a small angle ($\theta\sim M/E$) owing to their large mass.
+We also noticed the up-to-data development of the HT approach in Ref.~\cite{Zhang:2018kkn} achieved by including both transverse and longitudinal momentum exchanges between hard partons and the QCD medium and will consider their results in our framework in the future.